LyonDataViz/MOS5.5-Dataviz/README.md

 3. Did the visualization help you find anything of interest in the dataset?
 4. Discuss technical challenges, limits, what you would have done with more time.

-*There is no report to write for the project, just add a README.md in the repository organized as follows:*
+*Add a README.md in the repository organized as follows:*

 - Name of the participants of the project
 - Description of the project
 - Screenshots and/or video of the main features
 - Credits to external code or data you may have used in your project
+- Link to any document/report that may be related to your project

 **IMPORTANT -- Regarding the dataset**